 Finally, a truly anonymous cryptocurrency should protect the IP address of the sender (and receiver).
 Unfortunately, this is not the case with Bitcoin, either.
 Therefore, Bitcoin users need to use anonymous Bitcoin wallets and other user experience deteriorating methods, such as VPN’s.

-Unfortunately, to roll out the above privacy features would require substantial changes to Bitcoin’s protocol.
-The Bitcoin’s rather conservative community was the reason why dozens of other, privacy-focused cryptocurrency, popped up.
+Unfortunately, rolling out the above privacy features would require substantial changes to Bitcoin’s protocol.
+Bitcoin’s rather conservative community was the reason why dozens of other privacy-focused cryptocurrencies popped up.
 Just like a crypto bubble 🙂

 Privacy Cryptocurrency List

-When asked, which cryptocurrency is anonymous, then most likely, you’d mention Monero, Zcash, and Dash.
-While these three are on top of the best privacy cryptocurrency list, there are more than 70 anonymous crypto tokens.
+When asked which cryptocurrency is anonymous, you’d most likely mention Monero, Zcash, and Dash.
+While these three are on top of the best privacy cryptocurrency list, more than 70 anonymous crypto tokens exist.
 Most of them have been founded during the crypto bubble and have little to no market capitalization and utilization.